sohcah/Countdown/README.md

-# Countdown
+# Countdown App
-A Countdown App
+A Countdown App created with Expo